mission is to enhance the well-being and beauty of the community by

 the north end of the garden—one is more decomposed than the other.
 Please dig

 into either or both!
 We also have a big pile of woodchips.
-If you want to do
+Our garden pathways always benefit from maintenance: take an hour to remove the weeds from the pathways around your plot, lay down some

 cardboard, and put a nice layer of woodchips on top.